dne33/ObsidianVault/ENEL301/Law/Working in Industry.md

 - Agendas!
 CRITICAL
 	- Prepare your discussion topics
 - Assign key actions and deadlines for key tasks in minutes
-- Check minutes and actions are accurate
+- Check minutes and actions are accurate, and truly reflect the discussion
+- **Top Tip:** as an intern/grad, tag along to as many different meetings as you can.
+You will learn loads through osmosis.
 ## Transition to the workplace
+#### Project structure